manuelkiessling/manuel.kiessling.net/content/deploying-symfony2-applications-to-amazon-aws-with-scalarium.md

 </p>

 <p>
-Looking at the diagram, we could say that Scalarium <em>manages</em>, Amazon <em>runs</em>, and Github <em>provides</em> – Scalarium uses what Github provides in order to run the application on Amazon.
+Looking at the diagram, we could say that Scalarium <em>manages</em>, Amazon <em>runs</em>, and GitHub <em>provides</em> – Scalarium uses what GitHub provides in order to run the application on Amazon.
 </p>

 <p>
-Because Scalarium already provides the setup logic and recipes that allow us to set up basic Apache/PHP application servers and MySQL database servers on AWS, we will only need to provide what is needed in order to finalize the deployment and setup of our specific Symfony2 application – setting up a basic Ubuntu server, installing software packages like PHP, Apache, MySQL, and checking out our Symfony2 application code from Github is all done by Scalarium without the need to provide additional means.
+Because Scalarium already provides the setup logic and recipes that allow us to set up basic Apache/PHP application servers and MySQL database servers on AWS, we will only need to provide what is needed in order to finalize the deployment and setup of our specific Symfony2 application – setting up a basic Ubuntu server, installing software packages like PHP, Apache, MySQL, and checking out our Symfony2 application code from GitHub is all done by Scalarium without the need to provide additional means.
 </p>

 <h2>The example application</h2>
 <p>
 It makes sense to follow this tutorial using your own Symfony2 application.
-However, an example application hosted at <a href="https://github.com/MyHammer/ScalariumExampleSymfony2Application">Github.com → MyHammer → ScalariumExampleSymfony2Application</a> is used to illustrate the process – you are free to use this repository to deploy the application to your Scalarium cloud.
+However, an example application hosted at <a href="https://github.com/MyHammer/ScalariumExampleSymfony2Application">GitHub.com → MyHammer → ScalariumExampleSymfony2Application</a> is used to illustrate the process – you are free to use this repository to deploy the application to your Scalarium cloud.
 The <a href="https://github.com/MyHammer/ScalariumExampleSymfony2Application/commits/master">commit history</a> of this repository also shows step by step which changes need to be applied to a Symfony2 application to prepare it for running on a Scalarium cloud.
 </p>

 <h2>Setting up a Scalarium cloud for our application</h2>